 Parker wrote for magazines and journals until her death in 1967 but never published volumes after The Portable Dorothy Parker.

 Dorothy Parker resonated much more than expected.
 In fact, it is fair to say her writing in The Collected Dorothy Parker was a bit of a revelation.3

 She shows barely contained pain, longing, and a self-awareness crying to be seen.
 I doubt anyone would label Parker’s work “mournful,” but it can be.

 With pretty lamps to quench the gloom

 And set in decorous lines;

 Out wailing in the rain.

-Accompany The Collected Dorothy Parker with the personal journals of the young Hemingway, a man Parker compared to the Grand Canyon, or Italo Calvino’s lucid self-positioning in a universe of uncertainty.
+Accompany The Collected Dorothy Parker with the personal journals of the young Hemingway, a man whose presence Parker compared to the Grand Canyon, or Italo Calvino’s lucid self-positioning in a universe of uncertainty.